-Find all latest updates for ferry travel and coronavirus in Spain.
+Find all the latest updates for ferry travel and coronavirus in Spain.
 Learn about the new ferry travel measures and regulations, and read tips to stay safe from Covid-19 during your ferry journey.

 Leaving the port of Ciutadella in Menorca

 Latest Covid-19 ferry travel updates for Spain

 Currently, you can visit the Spanish islands and mainland for holiday reasons!
 You can catch a ferry to the Spanish islands from all mainland ports and you can also go island hopping!

 There are currently no movement restrictions between different communities or destinations in the same community.